 - talking through any specific concerns your workers may have

-- explaining how health and safety continues to be reviewed and how the risks are being managed
+- explaining how you continue to review health and safety and manage risks

 - discussing any possible new ways of working

 - making it clear you will always listen to any concerns they may have

-Questions to help you talk about working at home or returning to work
+Questions to help you talk about returning to work